verrazzano/docs/content/en/docs/reference/API/OAM/MetricsTrait.md

                     - path: "/greet"
                       pathType: Prefix
 ```
-In the above example, a MetricsTrait is specified for the `hello-helidon-component` application component.
+In the sample configuration, a MetricsTrait is specified for the `hello-helidon-component` application component.

-With the above application configuration successfully deployed, you can query for metrics from the application component.
+With the sample application configuration successfully deployed, you can query for metrics from the application component.
 ```
 $ HOST=$(kubectl get ingress -n verrazzano-system vmi-system-prometheus -o jsonpath={.spec.rules[0].host})
 $ echo $HOST